The story Bayeux Tapestry stitched into legend: walk the blood-soaked Hastings ridge where England lost its crown

 Explore the site of the most famous battle – and date – in English history.
 Just be sure to keep an eye out for flying arrows…

-Famously misnamed (the conflict actually took place six miles north-west in the small town of Battle), the battle of Hastings, fought on 14 October 1066, is the most famous date in English history.
+Famously misnamed (the conflict actually took place six miles north-west in the small town of Battle in East Sussex), the Battle of Hastings is one of the most famous conflicts in English history.
+Fought on 14 October 1066, this date is etched into the minds of many.
 The decisive defeat and death of England’s King Harold II by the forces of Duke William II of Normandy marked the transition of the kingdom from Saxon to Norman rule.

 The political background to the battle began in January 1066, when King Edward the Confessor died childless, leaving a power vacuum that was filled by three rival claimants to the throne.